List of state highways in Louisiana (950–999): Louisiana Highway 987

+As of 2024, all of LA 987-1, LA 987-3 and LA 987-4 are under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 988

 Louisiana Highway 988 (LA 988) runs 10.98 mi in a north–south direction from LA 1 in Plaquemine, Iberville Parish to a second junction with LA 1 south of Port Allen, West Baton Rouge Parish.

+As of 2024, the section of LA 988 from LA 1 south to LA 1/LA 990 is under agreement to be removed from the highway system and transferred to local control.

 Louisiana Highway 989

 Louisiana Highway 989 (LA 989) consists of two road segments with a total length of 7.43 mi that are located in the West Baton Rouge Parish town of Brusly and an unincorporated area between Brusly and the neighboring town of Addis.